bioinfolabic/benchmark3DHPSC/README.md

-# Biological Sequence for the Protein Structure Problem with Integer Programming using 3D-HP-SC model
+# A Benchmark of Optimally Folded Protein Structures  Using the 3D-HP-SC Model and Integer Programming

 Requeriments: